 Are other cats invading your home?
 Are they eating your cat’s dinner or terrorising them in their own home?
 A microchip cat flap could be just what you need

-Since pretty much every cat is microchipped these days, you can make use of this technology with an electronic cat flap that reads your cat’s chip and will only let them in
+Since pretty much every cat is microchipped these days, you can make use of this technology with an electronic cat flap or pet feeder that reads your cat’s chip and will only let them in